yourfavoritedev/Engineering-Manager-Gameplan/README.md

 - [ ] Read and Discuss [Radical Delegation](https://twitter.com/shreyas/status/1492345230720331779?s=21&t=0Dk6Y-PZFqMQvFE00vkytg)
 - [ ] Read and Discuss [Product-Minded Engineer](https://blog.pragmaticengineer.com/the-product-minded-engineer/)
 - [x] Setup personal Eisenhower Matrix
-- [ ] Get to know my <strong>"first team"</strong> (my peers that have more/similar experience) and offer my support where I can.
-Build up the Manager Voltron.

 ##### Notes #####
 - Led Sprint Planning and Scrum Ceremonies.
 - Observed Europa Grooming and shadowed Vinoj.
+- Had informative 1:1s with Luna teammates.
 - Created my own Eisenhower Matrix and prioritized my tasks accordingly for the current sprint.
 This exercise was enlightening.
 I naturally am inclined to feeling like everything is Urgent and Important, but this helped me get a better of sense of my unique role and what tasks I should do to best help my team.
 Learning how to delegate is a skill I will continue to build on.
     > Delegating tasks is one of the most efficient ways to manage your workload and give your team the opportunity to expand their skill set.
-- I will try to maintain this board every sprint on Asana.
+- This board currently lives in Asana, I will try to maintain it every sprint, making adjustments where needed.
 Tasks like Weekly 1:1s with teammates will always be in the Do section.
 <img style="margin-top:10px; width:100%; max-width:1000px;" src="personal-eisenhower-matrix.png" alt="personal-eisenhower-matrix"/>

 ---